 These courses are designed to cater to the diverse needs of our students and provide them with every opportunity for success.
 Eligibility for enrolment into EAL/D units is outlined by the School Curriculum and Standards Authority.

-In Year 10, selected students participate in the ORACY Australia public speaking program which is a prestigious external program that has international recognition.
+In Year 10, selected students participate in a Matilda Bay Rotary Public Speaking Exam.
 Our students consistently achieve outstanding results while gaining highly proficient skills in public speaking.

 HEAD OF LEARNING AREA: MS CORRINA MARKICH

 Ms Shirley Leddy

 Mrs Keri Tringas

 Mrs Giuseppina Fuda